 - Concessional contributions are taxed at the rate of 15%

-- If you do pay over the limit it’s important to understand that you’ll be taxed at 31.5%
+- If you do pay over the limit it’s important to understand that you’ll be taxed at your marginal tax rate, plus pay an excess concessional contributions charge.
+31.5%

 Non-Concessional Super Contributions (after-tax contributions)